 def my_adder(x,y): return 10*x+y

-my_utils DAT has been treated as a module, through the import statement above.
+my_utils DAT has been treated as a module, using the import statement.

-If still not found, it then searches the component modules of each parent until it reaches the root component.
+- The Component Modules of each parent until it reaches the root component

 Note: When you attempt to import an external module, it will first look for DATs of that name in the same folder , so be sure to avoid name conflicts keeping the above search order in mind.